jjspeedie/guide.2021.1.00690.S/step0/step0-download-data.md

 * \**``raw``: Uncalibrated raw visibilities that the pipeline was run on.

 * ``raw (semipass)``: Uncalibrated raw data that are flawed or incomplete and were not used.
-In our case we have one such EB in TM2.
+In our case we have one such execution block in TM2.

 * ``external``: Externally contributed data products (may be present in some cases).